-We’re supporting more Aboriginal and Torres Strait Islander students to start and finish university – and we’ve been doing it for 15 years.
+We’re supporting more Aboriginal and Torres Strait Islander students to start and finish university.

-By working in partnership with universities we are able to use practical work experience and the strength of the CareerTrackers community as a mechanism for our students to achieve excellence – at university, in their paid internships, and in their future careers.
+Working in partnership with universities, we use practical work experience and the strength of the CareerTrackers community as a mechanism for students to achieve excellence – at university, in their paid internships and in their future careers.

-Internships are completed during uni holidays to ensure they support study instead of getting in the way of it, and each intern is paid a competitive wage during their internship which helps ease financial difficulty – the most commonly cited reason for First Nations student attrition.
+Internships are completed during uni holidays to ensure they support study instead of getting in the way of it.
+Each intern is paid a competitive wage during their internship, which helps ease financial difficulty – the most commonly cited reason for First Nations student attrition.

 University